Chiswick’s gardeners: Kent, Lindley, Paxton & the RHS

 “In March 1826 the Duke of Devonshire offered Paxton the position of Superintendent of Gardens at Chatsworth, one of the grandest estates in England… With the backing of such a rich patron, Paxton knew he would be able to take the things he had seen and learnt at Chiswick and try them on a much bigger scale.”

 Read the full story in The Hidden Horticulturalists by Fiona Davison.
 She spoke at the Chiswick Book Festival in September 2019 and, via Zoom, to the Brentford & Chiswick Local History Society in October 2020.
+Her companion book, An Almost Impossible Thing, is about pioneering women gardeners and she spoke about this at the Chiswick Book Festival in 2023.

 Book review by garden historian Val Bott – London Historians’ Blog